 where $\mathbf{1}$ is the trivial representation.
 Another useful relation for our purpose is

-We end this section with a brief introduction to the Arthur packets, which give a classification for the discrete spectrum of $\GSp_4(\A)$.
+We end this section with a brief introduction to Arthur packets, which give a classification for the discrete spectrum of $\GSp_4(\A)$.
 First, we point out that only representations with trivial central character, i.e., cuspidal automorphic representations of $\PGSp_4(\A)$, are considered in this work.
 Observing the exceptional isomorphism of the algebraic group $\PGSp_4$ with the split orthogonal group $\SO_5$, we can identify representations of $\SO_5(\A)$ with representations of $\PGSp_4(\A)$.
-Then it follows from \cite{Arthur2004} (or \cite[pp.~3088-3089]{Schmidt2018}) that there are six different types of automorphic representations of $\PGSp_4(\A)$ in the discrete spectrum.
-Moreover, since we are interested in the paramodular forms, by \cite[Corollary~5.4]{Schmidt2020} only the type {\bf (P)} (consisting of Saito-Kurokawa liftings) and the type {\bf (G)} (the ``general" class, which are characterized by admitting a functorial transfer to a cuspidal, automorphic representation on $\GL_4(\A)$) could happen in these forms, and only the type {\bf (G)} shows up if we consider the vector-valued paramodular forms.
+Then it follows from \cite{Arthur2004} (see also \cite[pp.~3088-3089]{Schmidt2018}) that there are six different types of automorphic representations of $\PGSp_4(\A)$ in the discrete spectrum.
+Moreover, since we are interested in the paramodular forms, by \cite[Corollary~5.4]{Schmidt2020} only the type {\bf (P)} (consisting of Saito-Kurokawa liftings) and the type {\bf (G)} (the ``general" class, which are characterized by admitting a functorial transfer to a cuspidal automorphic representation of $\GL_4(\A)$) could happen in these forms, and only the type {\bf (G)} shows up if we consider the vector-valued paramodular forms.
 In particular, we sometimes write $\mathcal{S}^{\text{{\bf (G)}}}_{k, j}(K(N))$ to mean the subspace of $\mathcal{S}_{k, j}(K(N))$ spanned by all eigenforms of type {\bf (G)}, and similarly for the type {\bf (P)}.
-That is to say,
+In summary, we have

 and